JinheonBaek/JinheonBaek.github.io/about/index.md

 I finished my B.S.
 (Computer Science and Engineering) and B.E.
 (Software Technology and Enterprise Program) degrees at Korea University.
 During my undergraduate years, I had some experiences in software development with a start-up career.

 Also, I am an outside technical director of Jobshopper ((주)잡쇼퍼), an AI-based education start-up company in Seoul, Korea.
-During one year of full-time work experience at Jobshopper as a lead engineer and researcher, I led the development and research groups of more than 10 engineers.
+During one year of full-time work experience at Jobshopper as a lead engineer and researcher, I led the development and research groups of more than 10 people.

 ---